-Welcome to the CMC Timberline Analytical Laboratory (TAL) Facility Website!
+Welcome to the Timberline Analytical Laboratory!

 Unique lab offers analysis of water, soil, sediment, rock, biological, and building material samples for CMC programs and other users

 The focus of CMC faculty and staff is to provide students with a strong academic and field experience background including a full understanding of the role of research in the NRM, Science and HP fields.
-The TAL facility will provide a proper environment to enhance the analytical component of research and education that is often a missing link due to the current inconvenience and additional cost of chemical analysis.
+The analytical facility provides a proper environment to enhance the analytical component of research and education that is often a missing link due to the current inconvenience and additional cost of chemical analysis.
 Students begin to develop research and laboratory skills in their first year of education, and utilize these research skills in a final capstone project, prior to graduation.
 The capstone project will require students to develop and implement a research project that will demonstrate the educational, research, and presentational competencies gained through the associated program.

 Whether students are performing research themselves, interpreting research done by others in support of an environmental issue, or requesting proposals for research to solve an environmental problem, the knowledge they gain in all facets of research is invaluable to their future academic and employment endeavors.